Updated: Jul 8

 To give an analogy, I enjoy visiting gardens, and if the option is there, I will always take the guided tour.
 I know that I’ll be so busy talking or people watching or looking at the big showy blooms that if some of the smaller but no less stunning flowers are not pointed out to me, I will miss them.

 But self-promotion can feel a little, well, “icky”.
 Many of us are taught that being a bighead and boasting about our achievements is a cardinal sin.
-So how do you make sure that everyone knows about the great work you are doing, in a way that’s authentic to you, and without feeling that you’re selling out?
+So how do you make sure that everyone knows about the great work you are doing, in a way that shows authenticity, and without feeling that you’re selling out?

 Before you do anything else, if the term “self-promotion” sends shivers up your spine, you need to reframe how you see it.
 Instead of thinking of it as about selling yourself, think of it as sharing information to help other people solve their problems.